What is Home Health Care and the Benefits?

 Home Health Aide

 Home Health Aide Care is provided as long as another skilled service is needed.
-Home Health Care Aides assist the patient with preparing meals, light housekeeping, laundry, errands, transportation, bathing, shampoos, and any other Activities of Daily Living.
+Home Health Aides assist the patient with preparing meals, light housekeeping, laundry, errands, bathing, shampoos and any other activities of daily living.

 A Social Worker provides direct social services to patients and their families in need of psychosocial needs and can assist in obtaining other community resources.